Skip to contents

 Value

-The value returned by stat_distrmix_line() is a data frame, with n rows of predicted density for each component of the mixture plus their sum and the corresponding vector of x values.
+The value returned by stat_distrmix_line() and by stat_distrmix_area() is a data frame, with n predictions values or possibly fewer in the case when fullrange = FALSE.
+Predictions for each component of the mixture plus for their sum are returned in long form.

 The value returned by stat_distrmix_eq() is a data frame, with one row of estimates for each group of data in the plot.